Should You Rent the Cabin and How Much Can You Charge?

 Most renters will want an all-inclusive deal.
 This means you have to account for your electricity, wifi, and water at the very least.
 Firewood and propane costs might also be included.

-Rental insurance coverage
+Don’t forget rental insurance coverage

 The company that provides your cottage insurance coverage needs to know that you intend to rent out the property.
 Extra fees might be added to your policy premium to cover increased risks for liability, theft, and damage.

-Rental agency fees
+Rental agency fees can be high

 It might be easiest to hand over the entire responsibility to a real estate person to book and manage the property, especially if you intend to make it available for most of the season.